joshuadavis/notion2obsidian/README.md

 ## Work in Progress

+* Log a warning when links could not be converted.
+* Handle relative internal links - these can just be converted into absolute internal links.
+* Detect "link tables" and link the names to the corresponding notes.
 * Translate `Tags: foo, bar, baz` into Obsidian tags.
 * Remove first heading if it's the same as the page name.
-* Detect "link tables" and link the names to the corresponding notes.

 # Installation